 Share

 There comes a time in the life of nearly every WordPress website – already monetized or not – when the issue of whether to integrate advertising will rear its head.
-The subject of how best to tackle this, from both a commercial and technical point of view, can be a tricky one if you’ve never faced it before.
+The subject of how best to tackle this, from both a commercial and technical point of view, can be tricky if you’ve never faced it before.

 Is Your Site Ready for Ads?